Online Master of Science in Communication — Frequently Asked Questions

 No. Purdue University does not require an on-site residency.
 That means you can earn the MS in Communication degree from anywhere in the United States or around the world without temporarily relocating to complete a residency program.

-Does this program prepare me for PhD Program?
+Does this program prepare me for PhD programs?

-This program facilitates opportunities for professionals working in areas related to public relations, marketing, advertising, and other related areas of corporate, non-profit, and government sectors.
-It is NOT intended to provide preparation for PhD level academic study at Purdue.
-(It could technically prepare students for a PhD program elsewhere, but we can’t say for sure.)
+This program facilitates opportunities for professionals working in areas related to public relations, marketing, advertising and other related areas of corporate, non-profit and government sectors.
+Students interested in pursuing a PhD are encouraged to apply to our campus-based program.

 Is support available to all students?